lars-t-hansen/moz-sandbox/wasm-tagging.md

 the pointer bits as an integer, nor any way to make an integer masquerade as a pointer.
 This requires pointers to be distinguished from other data in a privileged way.
-Thus at least one tag value, but possiblye one entire tag bit (the "pointer bit"), becomes reserved by the system.
+Thus at least one tag value, but more attractively one tag bit (the "pointer bit"), becomes reserved by the system.

 ## Box, abstractly

 A "Box" is a value that is guaranteed to have the same size as a Ptr.
+A Box is a new type, disjoint from Ptr.
-(I'm not wedded to the name so let's not bikeshed that yet.)
-Ignoring the size requirement, the Box represents this structure:
+(I'm not wedded to the name "Box" so let's not bikeshed that yet.)
+Ignoring the requirement that it's the size of a Ptr, the Box represents this structure:

 ```C
  struct Box {